Is Ceramic Cookware Actually Safe? The Answer Is Complicated.

 The 15-piece matching set is one of the biggest cookware scams out there.
 You will use the medium pan, the large pot, and maybe the small saucepan.
 The rest will get shoved to the back of the cabinet and pulled out approximately never.
 Meanwhile you just spent $600 on a "set" that does the same job as three individual pieces you could have bought for a fraction of the price.

 Build your collection piece by piece based on what you actually cook.
-A good pan for eggs, a heavy bottomed pot for everything else, and a cast iron for high heat situations.
+A pan for eggs, a heavy-bottomed pot for everything else, a cast iron for high heat.
 That's genuinely all most people need.
 The rest is just marketing.

 The Bottom Line